GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 The simulator manages both the microphone agent, also referred to as the _agent_, and the various sound sources (speech and non-speech).

 Although the room, representing the spatial and acoustic properties of the environment, and the microphone array have to be provided to the simulator at initialization, the latter can take care of creating the different sound sources.
-Once configured, the simulator may be interacted with.
+Once configured, the simulator can be interacted with.
 This process takes place in discrete time steps that each resemble the following execution:
-- The audio objects (agent and sources) might first be relocated.
+- The audio objects (agent and sources) can first be relocated.
 - The acoustic simulation is then performed by the `Room` module, itself using the #acr("RIR") simulation library.
   The simulator ensures to propagate the positions and orientations of all elements as well as setting the right input signal of each source.
 - Finally, acoustic features can be collected in multiple representations: raw multi-channel waveforms, #acr("STFT") or #acr("ILD")/#acr("IPD").
-  The user may also access spatial data in convenient formats: distance from the microphone to a specific source, #doa, absolute position and orientation of the agent and sources, etc.
+  The user can also access spatial data in convenient formats: distance from the microphone to a specific source, #doa, absolute position and orientation of the agent and sources, etc.

 *Spatial domain.*
 The sound propagation libraries used in the simulation model three-dimensional scenes.
 Thus, we have built the rest of the pipeline to allow for full control of audio objects in the 3D space.
-Besides, as this thesis's downstream tasks predominantly involved planar problems, most implemented features focus on 2D movements and spatial measures.
+Besides, as this thesis's downstream tasks predominantly involved planar problems, most of the implemented features focus on 2D movements and spatial measures.
 No artificial limitation prevents the use of our library for 3D problems.

 *Sources and Microphones Movement*